wllmtrng/udacity_data_analyst_nanodegree/P6 D3js Visualization/README.md

 View at [http://bl.ocks.org/wllmtrng/ff72bf455078448e5e40ece3bff15354](http://bl.ocks.org/wllmtrng/ff72bf455078448e5e40ece3bff15354)

 ## Summary

 When an investor decides to invest in a loan through Prosper, one of the things that can be screened is occupation.
 Occupations with individuals that have more higher prosper scores on average may be a safer investment, and with that said, occupations with lower prosper scores on average may have more reward associated with it.

-With that said, here at the top ten occupations and their Prosper Score distribution from the Prosper Loan Dataset.
+With that said, here are the top ten occupations and their Prosper Score distribution from the Prosper Loan Dataset.

 ## Design
 As I was performing the initial exploratory data analysis on the Prosper Loan Dataset, I decided I wanted to do a bit more exploration on background of people who seek to find loans.
-My initial thoughts were that people who weren't credible were more likely to use something like Prosper Loans.
-I also wondered if there are occupations who are, as a group, more credible than others.
+My initial thoughts were that people who weren't credit worthy were more likely to use something like Prosper Loans.
+I also wondered if there are occupations who are, as a group, more credit worthy than others.

 I chose to use this [dashboard](http://bl.ocks.org/NPashaP/96447623ef4d342ee09b) type of visualization because: